heig-vd-dai-course/heig-vd-dai-course/16.02-conclusion-to-part-3-network-programming-with-http/01-course-material/PRESENTATION.md

 ## What have you accomplished?

-- You have acquired and set up a server on a cloud provider
+- You have obtained and set up a server on a cloud provider.
-- You have created a simple web API to deploy on your server
+- You have created a simple web API to deploy on your server.
-- You have acquired and configured a domain name to use for yourself
+- You have obtained and configured a domain name to use for yourself.
-- You have deployed your API on your server
+- You have deployed your API on your server.

 ![bg right:40%](https://images.unsplash.com/photo-1608613304810-2d4dd52511a2?fit=crop&h=720)